[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 {"inference_results":[{"output":[{"name":"response","result":"{\"size\":10,\"query\":{\"bool\":{\"must\":[{\"match\":{\"product_name\":{\"query\":\"ノートパソコン\",\"analyzer\":\"kuromoji\"}}}],\"filter\":[{\"range\":{\"price\":{\"lt\":800}}}]}},\"sort\":[{\"_score\":{\"order\":\"desc\"}}],\"track_total_hits\":false}"}]}]}

 The generated DSL is as follows.
-"Under $800" was correctly converted to a range filter (lt: 800) on price, and "laptop" was correctly converted to a multi_match query against product_name and description.
+"Under $800" was correctly converted to a range filter on price (lt: 800), and "laptop" was correctly converted to a multi_match query against product_name and description.

 "Show me all out-of-stock items"

-Next, when asking "Show me all out-of-stock items," a term filter with in_stock set to false was generated.
+Next, when asked "Show me all out-of-stock items," a term filter with in_stock set to false was generated.

 % python3 aoss_rest.py POST "/_plugins/_ml/agents/ce5eaec8-f779-4d57-a314-9f59595f8e76/_execute" \